-The New Zealand Debt Management Office (NZDMO) is part of Treasury, and oversee the Government's borrowing requirements and associated activities, with a goal of managing debt in a way that minimises costs while keeping risk at an appropriate level.
+New Zealand Debt Management (NZDM) is part of Treasury, and oversees the Government's borrowing requirements and associated activities, with a goal of managing debt in a way that minimises costs while keeping risk at an appropriate level.

 Their major responsibilities include: